Dreaded-Gnu/coset/README.md

   - [ ] Support (de-)serialization of data
     - [ ] Implement encoding of data before send, when scheme is set.
     - [ ] Implement decoding of data after receive, when scheme is set.
-    - [ ] Consider following scheme types
+    - [ ] Consider following scheme types signed and unsigned
       - [ ] `Byte`: 1 byte
       - [ ] `ShortInt`: 2 byte
       - [ ] `Int`: 4 bytes